vpcarroll15/college-football/results.md

 1000 + (700-1000) * *season_regression*

-If the optimization algorithm decides that this variable is useless, it can set it to 1.0 to make it irrelevant.
+If the optimization algorithm decides that this variable is useless, then it can set it to 1.0 to make it irrelevant.

 ### Our objective function